 - You may receive a separate voting instruction form with this proxy statement from your bank, broker or nominee, or you may need to contact your bank, broker or nominee to determine whether you will be able to vote electronically using the Internet or telephone.
-To vote in person at the Annual Meeting, you must obtain a proxy, executed in your favor, from the holder of record.

-- If you are the beneficial owner of shares held in "street name" by a broker, then the broker must vote those shares in accordance with your instructions.
+To vote in person at the Annual Meeting, you must obtain a proxy, executed in your favor, from the holder of record. - If you are the beneficial owner of shares held in "street name" by a broker, then the broker must vote those shares in accordance with your instructions.
 If you do not give specific voting instructions to the broker, under Nasdaq rules your broker cannot vote your shares on "non-discretionary" items.
 On "non-discretionary" items for which you do not give voting instructions, the votes will be considered "broker non-votes." - The election of directors is a "non-discretionary" item.
-This means that the election of directors may not be voted upon by your broker if you do not give voting instructions for the shares held on your behalf. - The advisory vote to approve executive compensation and the frequency of holding future advisory votes on executive compensation are also "non-discretionary" items and may not be voted upon by your broker if you do not give voting instructions for the shares held on your behalf. - The ratification of the appointment of KPMG LLP as our independent auditors for 2017 is a "discretionary" item.
+This means that the election of directors may not be voted upon by your broker if you do not give voting instructions for the shares held on your behalf. - The advisory vote to approve executive compensation is also a "non-discretionary" item and may not be voted upon by your broker if you do not give voting instructions for the shares held on your behalf. - The ratification of the appointment of KPMG LLP as our independent auditors for 2018 is a "discretionary" item.
 This means that this proposal may be voted upon by your broker if you do not give voting instructions for the shares held on your behalf.

-If you return your proxy card by mail or vote via the Internet or by telephone but do not select a voting preference, the individuals named as proxies on the enclosed proxy card or voting instruction form will vote your shares FOR the election of the three nominees for director identified in this proxy statement, FOR the ratification of the appointment of KPMG LLP as our independent auditors for 2017, FOR advisory approval of our executive compensation, and FOR holding advisory votes on executive compensation every "one year."
+If you return your proxy card by mail or vote via the Internet or by telephone but do not select a voting preference, the individuals named as proxies on the enclosed proxy card or voting instruction form will vote your shares FOR the election of the four nominees for director identified in this proxy statement, FOR the ratification of the appointment of KPMG LLP as our independent auditors for 2018, and FOR advisory approval of our executive compensation.
 If you have any questions or need assistance in voting your shares, please contact Broadridge toll-free at 1-800-690-6903.